 Aggregation policies.
-We discussed several existing aggregation policies and their performance in Sections 3 and 6, which we will not repeat.
+We will not repeat the discussions of existing aggregation policies and performance in Sections 3 and 6.
 Broder and Mitzenmarcher [8] study a related problem on maximizing reward as a function of time and utility, but they assume the responses of ISNs are i.i.d (independent and identically distributed), which Section 6.1 shows that ISN responses are highly correlated in practice.
 Moreover, they do not consider multilevel aggregations.
 Finally, we note that aggregation problem also exists in other domains (e.g., aggregate data sources in wireless sensor networks for energy minimization [30]), which requires domain-specific techniques and differs from our work.